 The bushy foliage eventually produces phlox-like flowers in the summer.

-The flower color of the petals varies with cultivars producing white, lilac, red, pink, or rose-colored flowers.
+The flower colors of the petals vary, with cultivars producing white, lilac, red, pink, or rose-colored flowers.

 They don’t produce a noticeable fragrance.

 Winter hardy to USDA zones 10 to 11, trailing vinca grows best in warm, humid regions.

 Vinca tolerates partial shade but thrives in full sun.

 If plants grow in part shade and do not receive adequate light throughout the year, they won’t produce fuller blooms.

 The ideal temperatures range from 68° to 82° degrees Fahrenheit.